|Category||Administration and Management|

 3. Removal of access

-(a) Where a staff member ceases employment at the University or no longer requires eVision access as part of their role, their manager must remove access using the online eVision Access Form.
+(b) Where a staff member is continuing in employment at the University but no longer requires eVision access as part of their role, their manager should remove access using the online eVision Access Form.

 i.
 It is deemed that they no longer require access to student information